 You’ll need to add a “Record Detail – Mobile” component to any pages you create so your mobile users can see “Details” fields.
 This is because the new “Field Section” component is not available on mobile.
 Any migrated pages will automatically include this component.

-- Dynamic Forms is currently only available for custom objects; standard objects such as Accounts and Opportunities are not supported.
-Salesforce aims to make standard objects supported by Spring 2021 (safe harbour).
+- Dynamic Forms are available for custom objects and select standard objects.
 To stay up to date on the road map for Dynamic Forms please join the Trailblazer Group here.